 4. Natural elements

-If you're interested in sustainable design, take a look at SforSustainable (opened in a new window/tab), my curated selection of sustainable home products.
+For more sustainable design inspiration, you’re welcome to take a look at SforSustainable (opened in a new window/tab), the platform where I curate a selection of sustainable interior design products.

 5. Interactive natural textures